bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 [Using BootstrapVue source code for smaller bundles](#using-bootstrapvue-source-code-for-smaller-bundles) section above for more details.

-Both the `ESM` module and `ESM` bundle (single file) are [tree-shakeable](#tree-shaking-with-module-bundlers), but you will experience smaller final bundle sizes when using the `ESM` module _vs._ the `ESM` bundle.

 ### Dependencies

 BootstrapVue relies on `Popper.js` (for Tooltip, Popover, and Dropdown positioning), `PortalVue` (for toasts) and [`vue-functional-data-merge`](https://github.com/alexsasharegan/vue-functional-data-merge) (used by our functional components).
-These three dependencies are included in the `UMD` bundle.
+These three dependencies are included in the BootstrapVue `UMD` bundle, while the UMD (browser) icons only bundle includes `vue-functional-data-merge`.

 ## Migrating a project already using Bootstrap

-If you've already been using Bootstrap v4, there are a couple adjustments you may need to make to your project:
+If you've already been using Bootstrap vv{{bootstrapVersionMajor}}, there are a couple adjustments you may need to make to your project:

 - Remove the `bootstrap.js` file from your page scripts or build pipeline
 - If Bootstrap is the only thing relying on `jQuery`, you can safely remove it — BootstrapVue **does